adow/SecrecySwift/README-en.md

 ## RSA

-RSA in SecrecySwift supports file formats of `.cert` for public key and `.p12` for private key.
+RSA in SecrecySwift supports file formats of `.der` for public key and `.p12` for private key.
 PKCS1Padding is used in RSA.

 Generate certificates by `OpenSSL`: